i-MSCP/plugins/incubator/CronJobs/README.md

 # i-mscp cronjobs plugin v0.0.1

-plugin implementing a cron time-based job scheduler for i-MSCP.
+plugin providing a cron time-based job scheduler for i-MSCP.

 WARNING: This plugin is still under development, not ready for use

 ## Introduction

 This plugin provide a cron time-based job scheduler for i-MSCP.
-Administrators give cron permissions to their reseller, and the resellers give cron permissions to their customers according their own permissions.
-This is a cascading permissions level.
-For instance a reseller will be able to give the full cronjob permission to a customer only if he has also this permission.
+Administrators give cron permissions to their resellers, and the resellers give cron permissions to their customers according their own permissions.
+This is a cascading permissions system.
+For instance, a reseller will be able to give the full cronjob permission to a customer only if he has also this permission.

-Administrators can also add their own cron jobs using their own interface.
-The administrator interface differ from the customer interface in sense that only administrators can setup the unix user to use for the command execution.

 ### Cronjob types

 Three types of cronjobs are available, which are in order: **Url**, **Jailed** and **Full**.

-The jailed cronjob type is available and functional only when the InstantSSH plugin is also installed on the system.
-Thus, this is a pre-requirement for use of jailed cronjob types.
+The jailed cronjob type is available and functional only when the InstantSSH plugin is also present on the system.
+Thus, this is a pre-requirement for use of jailed cronjobs feature.

-#### Url cronjob
+#### Url

-This cronjob type allow to schedule commands which are run through Wget.
-The command must be a valid URL.
+This type of cronjob allow to schedule commands executed using GNU Wget.
+The commands must be a valid HTTP URL.

-#### Jailed cronjob
+#### Jailed

-This cronjob type allow to schedule command which are run through sh,  in a jailed environment.
-Thus, any needed binary should be available inside the jail, else, the command will fail.
-By default the plugin will create a specific jailed environment which provides Perl, PHP and all the standard commands.
+This type of  cronjob allow to schedule commands which are run through /bin/sh, in a jailed environment.
+Thus, any needed binary should be available inside the jail, else, the commands will fail.
+By default the plugin will create a jailed environment which provides Perl, PHP and the common UNIX utilities as provided by BusyBox.

+Only one jailed environment is created for all jailed cronjobs.
+This is by design.
+The most important thing here is that the cronjob cannot warn the whole system.
+This is not like for jailed shell where it's sometime more convenient to have a jail per customer.

-#### Full cronjob
+#### Full

-This cronjob type is identical to the jailed cronjob type, excepted the fact that the command is not run in a jailed environment.
-Giving to an untrusted customer the permissions to add such a cronjob is not really safe and can lead to several security issue on your system.
+This type of cronjob is identical to the jailed cronjob, excepted the fact that the commands are not run in a jailed environment.

 ## Requirements

 * i-MSCP >= 1.1.15 (plugin api >= 0.2.12)
-* instantssh plugin >= 2.0.4 (only if you want enable support for jailed cronjobs)
+* InstantSSH plugin >= 2.0.4 (only if you want enable support for jailed cronjobs)

 ## Installation